spack/spack/lib/spack/docs/tutorial_configuration.rst

 There are three fields of the compiler configuration entry that we have not talked about yet.

-The `modules` field of the compiler is used primarily on Cray systems, but can be useful on any system that has compilers that are only useful when a particular module is loaded.
-Any modules in the `modules` field of the compiler configuration will be loaded as part of the build environment for packages using that compiler.
+The ``modules`` field of the compiler is used primarily on Cray systems, but can be useful on any system that has compilers that are only useful when a particular module is loaded.
+Any modules in the ``modules`` field of the compiler configuration will be loaded as part of the build environment for packages using that compiler.

-The `extra_rpaths` field of the compiler configuration is used for compilers that do not rpath all of their dependencies by default.
+The ``extra_rpaths`` field of the compiler configuration is used for compilers that do not rpath all of their dependencies by default.
 Since compilers are generally installed externally to Spack, Spack is unable to manage compiler dependencies and enforce rpath-ing.
 This can lead to packages not finding link dependencies imposed by the compiler properly.
-For compilers that impose link dependencies on the resulting executables that are not rpath'd into the executable automatically, the `extra_rpath` field of the compiler configuration tells Spack which dependencies to rpath into every executable created by that compiler.
+For compilers that impose link dependencies on the resulting executables that are not rpath'd into the executable automatically, the ``extra_rpath`` field of the compiler configuration tells Spack which dependencies to rpath into every executable created by that compiler.
 The executables will then be able to find the link dependencies imposed by the compiler.

-The `environment` field of the compiler configuration is used for generally ``badly behaved`` compiler installations that require some sort of environment variable to be set to work properly.
+The ``environment`` field of the compiler configuration is used for generally "badly behaved" compiler installations that require some sort of environment variable to be set to work properly.
 The contents of this field is a dictionary of environemnt variable names and values to set before the compiler is invoked.
 We generally recommend avoiding